summerginger/School_District_Analysis/README.md

   This project consists of two technical analysis deliverables and a written report.

 ### The purpose
-  This work aims to help Maria replace the 9th-grade math and reading scores in Thomas High School and repeat the school district analysis to the board.
+  This work aims to replace the 9th-grade math and reading scores in Thomas High School and repeat the school district analysis to the board.

 ## Results